Cape Kiwanda, Oregon Coast: Complete Travel Guide, Hiking, Recreation, Safety, History

 By Oregon Coast Beach Connection staff

-(Pacific City, Oregon) – One of two centerpieces to Pacific City (the other being Haystack Rock), Cape Kiwanda State Natural Area is the southernmost cape in the north Oregon coast's famed Three Capes Route.
+(Pacific City, Oregon) – One of two centerpieces to Pacific City (the other being Haystack Rock), Cape Kiwanda State Natural Area is the southernmost cape in the north Oregon coast's famed Three Capes Loop.
 It's about a half hour drive from Lincoln City, and about an hour or slightly more from north coast hotspots like Cannon Beach or Seaside.
 It's also near the dividing line between what is considered the north Oregon coast and the central coast.

 This guide takes you through many basics of the cape, as well as facts and travel tips not found anywhere else.
 However, there are numerous details here that will really assist your visit.
 Look for the links to even more information on the various subjects.